-This is what happens, when all evidence in your strategy document points to one direction – the world is never that black and white.
-Or when someone has an innovative idea and there seems to be many good reasons to do it and few come to your mind not to – in fact you know this in the form of the advice “kill your darlings”.
+But a dangerous animal that you can recognize, when all evidence in your strategy paper points only in one crystal clear direction – the world is just never that black and white.
+Or when you have an innovative idea and there seems to be many good reasons to do it but few come to your mind not to – in fact you know this in the form of the advice “kill your darlings”.
+For example Blackberry had the same information as everyone else, but focused on keyboard phones for B2B communication, when market went to touchscreen B2C entertainment.